yudong-tian/nobackup/7.0/development/run-clm45/translate_params/Readme.txt

 LANDCOVER:   a weight of (i, j, vtype)

 These two fields were filled by intercepting a live CESM run for now:

+ cd /home/ytian/CESM/LIS-CLM4.5SP/pio-xlis-bld/
+ mpirun -np 1 ./single_col

+[the run will soon crash, but after the data having been saved.]

+The code:

 /home/ytian/CESM/LIS-CLM4.5SP/pio-xlis-bld/single_col.F90